antarctica/bas-style-kit-pug-templates/README.md

 Complex features, such as navigation menus, may be implemented using a hierarchy of aggregate and feature includes, again to allow specific aspects to be overridden, without needing to duplicate aspects that don't need to be changed.

-Includes are intended to be small and easily understand.
+Includes are intended to be small and easily understood.
 They are only documented here where they are more complex or require additional context.

 #### `/includes/bas-style-kit/body.pug`